How Van Gogh Really Died and How Putting the Kibosh on the Suicide Story is Crucial for Creatives

 Stone never pretended his novel was anything other than a work of fiction based on van Gogh’s life.

-And when Stone’s book was transformed into a Technicolor film in 1956, the suicide story was set in the minds of the public like a bug in amber.
+The suicide story was then set in the minds of the public like a bug in amber.

 — Bernadette Murphy, author of Van Gogh’s Ear.

 Why It Matters For Artists That Van Gogh Probably Didn’t Kill Himself

 The busting of the myth that van Gogh took his life because he wasn’t appreciated by buyers or critics is important for creatives.

 (For my post on how to recover from an overly-harsh art critique go here.)

 Because it affirms three things we artists know, that many non-artists don’t:

 1. Of course, approval and sales are important, but they are not the real reason we got up to join the dance of art in the first place.